 The inclusion of an SD Card reader isn't just for camera buffs.
 It's a convenient and affordable way to add storage to your laptop setup.
 We found a 512GB Samsung Evo microSD card on Amazon for under £150 in the UK and $130 in the US.
 That's a very cheap way of adding half a terabyte of portable storage.
 For more details read up on our best microSD cards.

-We’ve also included some MacBook-friendly stands that lack all the extra ports but keep your MacBook/Air/Pro upright and out of the way: further saving valuable desk space, reducing clutter, keeping your laptop cool, and saving it from spills.
+These MacBook docking stations look and work great with a laptop stand, and we’ve also tested some MacBook-friendly stands that lack all the extra ports but keep your MacBook/Air/Pro upright and out of the way: further saving valuable desk space, reducing clutter, keeping your laptop cool, and saving it from spills.

 CalDigit Thunderbolt Station 3 Plus (TS3 Plus)